cbaldan/Debloat-Windows-10/README.md

 Since the scripts will uninstall **OneDrive**, it should be completely installed before it can be uninstalled.

-I said should because I noticed during the testing that in fact, **OneDrive** installation is kicked off when new users do the first login, and then, it will automatically download an update and kick off without requesting user consent.
+I said *should* because I noticed during the testing that in fact, **OneDrive** installation is kicked off when new users do the first login, and then, it will automatically download an update and kick off without requesting user consent.

-So the script will tries to detect the *OneDriveSetup.exe* setup process, and prompts the user to decide if:
+So the script tries to detect the *OneDriveSetup.exe* setup process, and if detected, will prompt the user to decide if:
 * Continue, but do not uninstall it
 * Abort script execution entirely

-If you don't need/use **OneDrive**, I'd say just wait for it to finish and then run the scripts.
+If you don't need/use **OneDrive**, I'd say just wait for its completion and then run the scripts.

+**Background Apps**

+Through testing, I discovered that it's not possible to disable the **Background apps** configuration for new users.

+Seems that the key that controls this is only created after the user default profile is cloned, and creating the key in the default profile caused multiple messages about default program changed in the new users first login.

 ## Heads up

 The script will allow execution only once in each Windows installation.

-If you run more than once, it will just print in the screen when the script was successfully executed.
+If you run more than once, it will just print on screen when the script was successfully executed.

 Plus, the script only needs to be executed once.